Staphylococcus aureus: Research

 As of 2024, no approved vaccine exists against S. aureus.
-Early clinical trials have been conducted for several vaccines candidates such as Nabi's StaphVax and PentaStaph, Intercell's / Merck's V710, VRi's SA75, and others.
+Early clinical trials have been conducted for several vaccine candidates such as Nabi's StaphVax and PentaStaph, Intercell's / Merck's V710, VRi's SA75, and others.

-While some of these vaccines candidates have shown immune responses, others aggravated an infection by S. aureus.
-To date, none of these candidates provides protection against a S. aureus infection.
+While some of these vaccine candidates have shown immune responses, others aggravated an infection by S. aureus.
+To date, none of these candidates protects against an S. aureus infection.
 The development of Nabi's StaphVax was stopped in 2005 after phase III trials failed.
 Intercell's first V710 vaccine variant was terminated during phase II/III after higher mortality and morbidity were observed among patients who developed S. aureus infection.

-Nabi's enhanced S. aureus vaccines candidate PentaStaph was sold in 2011 to GlaxoSmithKline Biologicals S.A.
+Nabi's enhanced S. aureus vaccine candidate PentaStaph was sold in 2011 to GlaxoSmithKline Biologicals S.A.
 The current status of PentaStaph is unclear.
 A WHO document indicates that PentaStaph failed in the phase III trial stage.

 In 2010, GlaxoSmithKline started a phase 1 blind study to evaluate its GSK2392103A vaccine.
 As of 2016, this vaccine is no longer under active development.

 Pfizer's S. aureus four-antigen vaccine SA4Ag was granted fast track designation by the U.S. Food and Drug Administration in February 2014.
 In 2015, Pfizer has commenced a phase 2b trial regarding the SA4Ag vaccine.
 Phase 1 results published in February 2017 showed a very robust and secure immunogenicity of SA4Ag.
 The vaccine underwent clinical trial until June 2019, with results published in September 2020, that did not demonstrate a significant reduction in Postoperative Bloodstream Infection after Surgery.

 In 2015, Novartis Vaccines and Diagnostics, a former division of Novartis and now part of GlaxoSmithKline, published promising pre-clinical results of their four-component Staphylococcus aureus vaccine, 4C-staph.

 In addition to vaccine development, research is being performed to develop alternative treatment options that are effective against antibiotic resistant strains including MRSA.
 Examples of alternative treatments are phage therapy, antimicrobial peptides and host-directed therapy.